-The certification of grower groups was one of the topics presented at the NOP Town Hall on Enforcement Rulemaking.
-Specifically, NOP asked for feedback on "What specific practices might NOP consider for Grower Groups that are not already addressed by the 2002 and 2008 NOSB recommendations?"
+The certification of grower groups was one of the topics presented at the July 2018 NOP Town Hall on Enforcement Rulemaking and it is a topic that our Global Organic Supply Chain Integrity (GOSCI) Task Force identified as a significant area that presents vulnerability to fraud.
+In the NOP Town Hall, NOP asked for feedback on "What specific practices might NOP consider for Grower Groups that are not already addressed by the 2002 and 2008 NOSB recommendations?"
+We offer the following comments to NOSB to include in a recommendation to NOP.